nibscbioinformatics/nf-core-bagobugs/docs/usage.md

 ### `--subsampling_depth`

-Use this parameter to set the number of reads (per fastq file) to randomly subsample using seqtk
+Use this parameter to set the number of reads (per fastq file) to randomly subsample using seqtk.
+One of `--skip_seqtk` or `--subsampling_depth` must be specified for the pipeline to run.

 ## Core Nextflow arguments

 > **NB:** These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen).